 Advanced Diagnostics: Measuring the Force of Your Bite

-Our diagnostic process allows us to make micro-adjustments to your bite that can make a massive difference in your long-term comfort.
-By analyzing the timing and intensity of every tooth contact, we ensure that your new implant is a perfect fit for your unique anatomy and jaw movement.
+We make small bite adjustments that can improve comfort and reduce long-term strain.
+We analyze how your teeth contact each other during movement.
+This helps us create a more precise implant fit.”
 This data-driven approach is essential not only for single implants, but also for implant-supported dentures, implant-retained dentures, and full-arch implant restorations, where precision plays a critical role in long-term stability and performance:

 Digital Occlusal Analysis

-We use advanced digital sensors to create a real-time map of how your teeth come together and how much force is applied with each bite.
-This technology allows us to see not just where your teeth touch, but when and how strongly they contact during chewing and clenching.
+We use advanced digital sensors to measure how your teeth come together and how much pressure each bite creates.
+The system reveals exactly when your teeth contact each other and how much pressure they generate during normal jaw movement.
 By identifying areas of excessive pressure, we can make precise adjustments that improve comfort and protect your implant from unnecessary stress.

 Neuromuscular Evaluation

 Your bite is influenced by more than just your teeth—it also depends on how your jaw joints and facial muscles work together.
-Through a neuromuscular evaluation, we assess the health of your temporomandibular joints and measure tension in the muscles that control jaw movement.
+A neuromuscular evaluation helps us examine your jaw joints and measure muscle tension during movement.
 This helps us identify hidden sources of strain or imbalance that could affect your comfort or the long-term success of your restoration.

 Guided Treatment Planning